Third JCOMM Workshop on Advances in Marine Climatology (CLIMAR-III)

 journal, Air & Water.)

-will include abstracts, electronic (pdf) presentations from authors,
+including abstracts, electronic (pdf) presentations from authors,

-climatology wiki).
-The Technical Report will be distributed to the
+and a workshop discussion summary.
+The Technical Report was distributed to the

 participants and to all National Meteorological Services.